thetransistor/OpenWest2016/readme.md

 - Set Brightness
 	- Use Up and Down to select the brightness you would like
 	- Press Button 1 to save the selected brightness
+- Draw!
+	- Use up, down, left and right to change cursor
+	- Use button 2 (bottom) to turn pixel on/off
+	- Press button 1 (top) to enable and disable scrolling.
+	- Hold both buttons to exit. (your drawing will NOT be saved!)